Vaginal Dryness During Pregnancy – Causes & Treatment

+Are you experiencing a dry vagina during pregnancy?
+If yes, don’t be ashamed; instead, read this post.
 Pregnancy is a time of several bodily changes.
 You must be well acquainted with morning sickness, fatigue, body pain and many other changes.
-However, the one change that you will experience as a result of the hormonal fluctuations in your body during pregnancy, and you may not be prepared for, is vaginal dryness.
+However, the one change you will experience due to the hormonal fluctuations in your body during pregnancy, and you may not be prepared for is vaginal dryness.
 This results in dry, itchy skin in the vaginal area and pain and discomfort during intercourse.
-Read on to know more about the causes and remedies for vaginal dryness during pregnancy.
+Read on to learn more about the causes and remedies for vaginal dryness during pregnancy.

 Normally, the vagina remains moist and stretchable due to the mucous membranes present in the vaginal canal.
 These membranes cover the vagina with a thin layer of clear fluid.
 During pregnancy, fluctuating hormones affect the functioning of the mucous membranes, resulting in vaginal dryness, where the vagina then becomes dry and itchy.
 The absence of vaginal moisture can also affect your sex life by causing pain during sex.